IAPSO-CTDO2/IAPSO_CTDO2_processing/ctdproc_steps.md

 McTaggart et al., 2010, Notes on CTD/O2 Data Acquisition and Processing Using Sea-Bird Hardware and Software (as available). \
 Uchida et al., 2010, CTD Oxygen Sensor Calibration Procedures. \
-+ICES WGOH CTD Intercomparison Project: Methodology Document (Draft translation from .pdf by YLF, to be edited by KS)
++ICES WGOH CTD Intercomparison Project: Methodology Document (Draft translation from .pdf by YLF, edited by KS)

 ## A) Data quality control (primary/1QC)
 1) After each cast examine differences between primary and secondary sensors over a homogenous part of the water column